Plan board gives Venice South Trail development thumbs up

-VENICE — The third time was the charm for the development of the parcels at 775 and 805 South Tamiami Trail, which straddle Pine Grove Drive northeast of Emmanuel Lutheran Church.
+VENICE — The third time was the charm for the development of two parcels along South Tamiami Trail which straddle Pine Grove Drive just northeast of Emmanuel Lutheran Church.

 Proposals in 2018 and 2019 to build a four-story hotel on the land never came to fruition in the face of vehement neighbor opposition.

-A Council vote to reject a rezoning essentially killed the first one, while the second was shot down by the Planning Commission and not taken to the Council for consideration.
+A Venice City Council vote to reject a rezoning essentially killed the first one, while the second was shot down by the Planning Commission and not taken to the City Council for consideration.

 But a site-and-development plan for Isola Casa, a proposed three-story complex of 36 multi-family units in four buildings, with amenities including garages, a pool and a dog park, was unopposed by neighbors on Tuesday.